William Carrington Thompson: Judicial career

-The General Assembly elected a him as judge for the Twenty-Second Judicial Circuit in 1973, and he heard cases in Danville as well as Franklin and Pittsylvania Counties.
+The General Assembly elected him as judge for the Twenty-Second Judicial Circuit in 1973, and he heard cases in Danville as well as Franklin and Pittsylvania Counties.

 After Justice Alexander Harman retired, the General Assembly elected Judge Thompson to the Supreme Court of Virginia, effective February 1, 1980.
-Justice Thompson retired from active service on the Court three years later, and was succeeded by Justice John Charles Thomas.
+Justice Thompson retired from active service on the Court three years later and was succeeded by Justice John Charles Thomas.

 Death and legacy

 Justice Thompson died at his home in Chatham on June 11, 2011.